Need a better shipping solution?

 While appearances can be (and often are) deceiving, the company’s site exudes a sense of classiness.
 A visit to uKit’s home page left me with the impression of a sleek, sophisticated product.
 Would my feeling be confirmed, or would my initial impression be revealed as mere credulity?
 Reading my uKit review will provide you an answer to this vexing question.

 Note that uKit and Ucraft are entirely different products with no connection whatsoever.

 uKit offers a 14-day free trial, so you’ll be able to test the uKit platform without handing over your payment information.
-As for subscription plans, uKit has three of them: Premium, Premium+, and Pro.
+As for subscription plans, uKit has four of them: Premium, Premium+, eCommerce, and Pro.
 Details are given on the pricing page:

 - $4/month (annual plan)

 - $4.75/month (3-month plan)

 - $3.50/month (2-year plan)

 - Unlimited SMS notifications